INCATools/dosdp-tools/README.md

 # dosdp-scala

-Given a YAML design pattern following the [DOSDP spec](https://github.com/dosumis/dead_simple_owl_design_patterns), generate a SPARQL query that will return all slot fillers for that pattern
+Given a YAML design pattern following the [DOSDP spec](https://github.com/dosumis/dead_simple_owl_design_patterns), generate a SPARQL query that will return all slot fillers for that pattern.

 For context, see:
 https://github.com/dosumis/dead_simple_owl_design_patterns/issues/9